-Today, our family-travel expert, Adriana, shares her trip to the Arctic Circle in Rovaniemi, in Finnish Lapland, filled with plenty of winter family fun and a special visit to Santa Claus.
+Adi shares a family-travel adventure to the Arctic Circle with loads of fun things to do in Rovaniemi, in Finnish Lapland.
+There’s plenty of winter family fun, searching for the Northern Lights, visiting Arctic animals, and a special visit to Santa Claus.

-Since our family has no problem traveling, we decided to take the kids to Rovaniemi, in the Finnish Lapland, last winter; some 2150 kilometers north of Brussels.
+Since our family has no problem travelling, we decided to take the kids to Rovaniemi, in the Finnish Lapland, last winter; some 2150 kilometres north of Brussels.

-My husband and I had a dream to reach the Arctic Circle, and my son really wanted to meet the real Santa Claus, so it was the perfect trip to make everybody happy.
+My husband and I had a dream to reach the Arctic Circle, and my son wanted to meet the real Santa Claus, so it was the perfect trip to make the whole family happy.

 The first thing we did was invest in good winter clothing, an essential part of a successful trip in extreme, sub-zero temperatures.
 As a friend of mine once told me, “there is no such thing as bad weather, just bad clothes.”